Cubeir/Vanilla-RTX/README.md

 Please note that this pack relies on some of Minecraft's original art resources (found at [this github repository](https://github.com/Mojang/bedrock-samples/releases)) to function.
 This is due to a game limitation where texture maps can only be called within the pack and once removed, the game stops defaulting to its own resources, contrary to the usual behavior of Minecraft texture packs.
 Consequently, Vanilla RTX unavoidably has to include a small part of base game's resources as referenced by texture_set.json files.
 As time passes this may result in outdated textures.
 Updates will include the latest texture changes to retain parity with vanilla textures and PBR textures will be updated accordingly.
-Parts of vanilla resources also had to be edited or converted for proper functioning with ray tracing, or to work around some issues without altering their original appearance.
+Parts of vanilla resources also had to be edited or converted for proper functioning with ray tracing, or to work around other technical issues or limitations without altering their original appearance.